jamiebrawn/foil-online-retail-analysis/README.md

 ## Description

-This project analyzes a dataset of online retail transactions to provide insights and recommendations for improving business performance.
+This project analyses a dataset of online retail transactions to provide insights and recommendations for improving business performance.

 ## Dataset